wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 10.4.200.9:6789,10.4.200.13:6789,10.4.200.17:6789,10.4.200.25:6789,10.4.200.26:6789:/volumes/_nogroup/fa5309a4-1b69-4713-b298-c8d7a479f86f/d53177c6-c45c-4583-9947-d50ab931445c   10G     0   10G   0% /mnt/cephfs
 ```

-Doing this for each machine in our cluster is clearly not ideal.
-The ClusterAPI template allows us to specify extended configuration information as follows.
+Doing this for each machine in our cluster is clearly not ideal!
+The ClusterAPI template allows us to specify extended configuration information for our workers as follows.
 Here, before worker machines join our cluster, we install and configure ceph, and create keyring files for our shares, and create mount entries in /etc/fstab
 Then, we force a remount as the worker joins the cluster.
-(This does assume the ceph network has already been configured, otherwise the worker will likely fail).
+(This does assume the ceph network has already been configured, otherwise the worker will likely fail to join the cluster successfully).

 ```
 kind: KubeadmConfigTemplate